algolia/sphinx-docsearch/README.md

-# Algolia DocSearch Sphinx extension
+# Algolia DocSearch for Sphinx

 This extension for the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation generator replaces Sphinx's built-in search with Algolia DocSearch.